vipulgote1999/machine-learning-using-sklearn-and-tensorflow/README.md

 1. for windows:-
   :https://www.python.org/downloads/release/python-360/
-   choose Windows x86 or x64 executable installer
+   choose any one Windows x86 or x64 executable installer
 2. For Ubuntu or Linux:-
 http://ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/
 Just follow the steps